-Effect of number of frequency channels.
-More frequency channels can generally achieve higher material identification accuracy but also bring higher latency, so we need to find a balance between accuracy and latency.
-As shown in Fig. 20(b), for our system, the recognition accuracy of 4 channels is 85.5%, the recognition accuracy of 8 channels is 94.2%, the average identification accuracy of 12 channels is 96.5%, and the recognition accuracy of 16 channels is 96.5%.
-We find that as the number of channels increases, the frequency and eigenmodes of the system become more unique, increasing detection accuracy.
-But after going up to 12 channels, the increase in accuracy almost stops.
+Effect of Number of Frequency Channels: More frequency channels can generally achieve higher material identification accuracy but also bring higher latency, so we need to find a balance between accuracy and latency.
+As shown in Fig. 20(b), for our system, the recognition accuracy of four channels is 85.5%, the recognition accuracy of eight channels is 94.2%, the average identification accuracy of 12 channels is 96.5%, and the recognition accuracy of 16 channels is 96.5%.
+We find that as the number of channels increases, the frequency and eigenmodes of the system become more unique, increasing detection accuracy almost stops.
 Consider that the increase in channels will bring delays.
 We use 12 channels for paper recognition.